SanderLedegen/content-aware-scaling/README.md

 Resize images the smart way using the content-aware scaling algorithm (by making use of the seam carving algorithm).

-There are a couple of options to resize an image: you can crop it but then you also lose a part of the image, while squeezing pixels into less horizontal or vertical space is most likely also not wanted due to the distortion that occurs.
+There are a couple of options for resizing an image: you can crop it, but then you also lose a part of the image.
+Squeezing pixels into less horizontal or vertical space is also most likely not wanted due to the distortion that occurs.
-The approach of this algorithm consists of removing less important parts of the image, circumventing previously mentioned disadvantages.
+This algorithm's approach consists of removing less important parts of the image, circumventing previously mentioned disadvantages.

 Short video of resizing an image using the described technique: